There are many dangers outdoors. In such cases, remember this:

 countermeasure

-Hurry, run, drink alcohol, etc. to avoid increasing blood circulation more than necessary, and go to the hospital as soon as possible to receive treatment.
-It is said that there are not many people who die from viper poison, so even if you get bitten, you should never panic.
-Furthermore, it may not be possible to tell whether the snake is a poisonous snake based on bite marks alone, so remember as much as possible the snake has been bitten (take a photo if possible).
+Avoid increasing your blood circulation more than necessary by rushing, running, or drinking alcohol, and go to the hospital as soon as possible to receive treatment.
+It is said that death from viper venom is not that common, so if you are bitten, do not panic.
+Note that it may not be possible to determine whether a snake is poisonous from the bite mark alone, so try to remember the appearance of the snake that bit you as much as possible (and take a photo if possible)

-When stabbed by a wasp, it sucks out the poison in its mouth
+When a wasp stings you, it sucks out the venom with its mouth

 countermeasure